BU-CDS-DS539-2024-Spring/epidemic-engine-project/INSTRUCTIONS.md

 * Exploratory Data Analysis (EDA):
   Conduct EDA to understand the distributions, correlations, and patterns within the data.
-  Focus on key metrics like event frequency, geographical distribution, and event type relationships.
+  Focus on key metrics like event frequency, geographical distribution, and eventThe presented topics should have materials covering the design considerations for these components.
+Many of the above should also have hands-on experience for students as is evidenced in a lab or assignment including substantial experience with command line interactions with cloud native services.
+It is suggested (but not required) that all of the above should have an identified learning objective which is tested. type relationships.

 #### Requirements